Arrow7000/mtm/README.md

 ## What I would have done differently

 I think the solution as it stands is ok.
-I think I'd have just avoided certain dead ends I took in the process of implementing, e.g.trying to construct the hierarchy tree in a pure, monadic way by folding through the list of parent-child relationships and rturning a slightly modified version of the final tree at each step.
+I think I'd have just avoided certain dead ends I took in the process of implementing, e.g. trying to construct the hierarchy tree in a pure, monadic way by folding through the list of parent-child relationships and returning a slightly modified version of the final tree at each step.
 That turned out to be virtually unworkable, and certainly more complex than the simpler solution I eventually came up with.

 It also took me a while to figure out how to construct a search result tree with no 'dead' branches that don't contain a full match for the query string.